Other assets and activities of the RRT

 The David Smith Mosaic Archive

-In 1999 the archive, which is in the Trust's, care was transferred from Devizes Museum to the Library of the Institute of Classical Studies in the hope of making it more generally accessible to scholars.
+In 1999 the archive, which is in the Trust's care, was transferred from Devizes Museum to the Library of the Institute of Classical Studies in the hope of making it more generally accessible to scholars.
+The library was transferred to the ownership of the Institute of Classical Studies in 2015.
 It is housed in Room 339 within the Library and can be consulted by request during opening hours.